-All mail orders will be sent C. O. D. unless you enclose 10 per cent for postage.
+All mail orders will be sent C.O.D. unless you enclose 10 per cent for postage.

-32 W. 58th street B. W. Huebsch, Inc., New York City Agents are wanted to sell these and other books and pamphlets on liberal commission.
+32 W. 58th street B. W. Huebsch, Inc., New York City

+Agents are wanted to sell these and other books and pamphlets on liberal commission.
 Write for terms.

 whe at every critical point in American industrial history has clearly distinguished the path of progress from the path of muddy compromise.
-It is no accident that in every instance, in the Pullman strike, in the beginnings of the present Socialist party, in the beginnings of American industrial unionism, and now in the most critical moment of American Socialism, Debs should have demanded a clear statement of the real issue in-volved.
+It is no accident that in every instance, in the Pullman strike, in the beginnings of the present Socialist party, in the beginnings of American industrial unionism, and now in the most critical moment of American Socialism.
+Debs should

 The LABOR FILM SERVICE will secure nation-wide publicity in the most effective form for the cause of Labor and its allies.
-(See Back Cover)